JayC180/prog-metronome/README.md

 [Free Software Foundation](https://www.fsf.org/).

 ## Credits
-All the metronome sounds for the mobile version was found online from Ludwig Peter Müller.
+All the metronome sounds for the mobile version was found [here](https://freesound.org/people/LudwigMueller/packs/30914/) from Ludwig Peter Müller.

 ## Donation
 If you have the ability, consider to support me at [https://ko-fi.com/prog_metronome](https://ko-fi.com/prog_metronome).
 All the donations will *only* go towards the annual Apple developer fees of $99 so I can keep publishing this app for IOS and MacOS.